-Then McCormick, Sorrels, Zapruder, and Erwin Schwartz, Zapruder’s business partner went to the, ABC affiliate, WFAA-TV station in hopes they could develop and copy the film.
-WFAA-TV couldn’t process the film and missed probably the scoop of the century but where able to get Zapruder to do a live on-air interview about what he saw at 2:10pm less than 2 hours after the shooting.
+Then McCormick, Sorrels, Zapruder, and Erwin Schwartz, Zapruder’s business partner went to the ABC affiliate, WFAA-TV station in hopes they could develop and copy the film.
+WFAA-TV couldn’t process the film and missed probably the scoop of the century but was able to get Zapruder to do a live on-air interview about what he saw at 2:10 pm less than 2 hours after the shooting.

 Developing at the Kodak Lab

-Bert Schipp, chief photographer at WFAA-TV, called a Kodak lab and made sure they could process Zapruder’s film.
-By this time a Dallas police car had been arranged and it escorted the trio of Zapruder, Schwartz and Sorrels to the Kodak lab.
+Bert Schipp, the chief photographer at WFAA-TV, called a Kodak lab and made sure they could process Zapruder’s film.
+By this time a Dallas police car had been arranged and it escorted the trio of Zapruder, Schwartz, and Sorrels to the Kodak lab.
 Phil Chamberlain a lab technician met them on their arrival and they quickly processed the film, with Zapruder looking on.
-The original was labeled with the number 0183 by lab tech Kathryn Kirby.
-Zapruder and staff viewed it once and seeing the importance of the footage decided not view it again until copies where made.
+The original was labelled with the number 0183 by lab tech Kathryn Kirby.
+Zapruder and staff viewed it once and seeing the importance of the footage decided not to view it again until copies where made.

 went forward with considerable violence

---Dan Rather commenting on Kennedy's head but failing to mention the famous backwards motion.
+-Dan Rather commenting on Kennedy’s head but failing to mention the famous backward motion

 While making copies of the film and preparing black and white shots for the new LIFE magazine photo technicians damaged some of the frames the original footage, slicing it in two places.